Colombian Constitution of 1991: Chapter V: Special jurisdictions

 The Constitution establishes special jurisdictions for the authorities of indigenous peoples within their territory in accordance with their customs and procedure as long as they are not contrary to the Constitution or the laws (Article 246).
 Justices of the peace may be established by law (Article 247).

 Chapter VI: Attorney General

 The Constitution created the office of the Attorney General of the Nation (Fiscalía General de la Nación), headed by the Attorney General.
 The Attorney General is elected to a single non-renewable four-year term by the Supreme Court of Justice from a list sent by the President, with the same rules of eligibility as for judges of the Supreme Court of Justice.

-It is the office of the Attorney General's responsibility to investigate the facts which may constitute offences and to press criminal charges.
+It is the office of the Attorney General's responsibility to investigate the facts which may constitute offenses and to press criminal charges.
 It may not, therefore, suspend, interrupt or drop a criminal investigation except where authorized by law.
 Its powers are: